almostintuitive/itchingpixels.github.io/content/docs/archived-posts/2014-01-01-designing-your-personal-identity.markdown

 ---
 layout: post
-title:  "Designing your personal identity"
+title:  "2014 - Designing your personal identity"
 date:   2013-01-01
 ---

+# Designing your personal identity

 So you are a graphic designer and you think you need a personal identity - not necessarily to show off your skills, but because you need to have one.
 And designing it can cause a lot of problems.
 I, myself can't even count the hours I wasted on experimenting with my own personal identity - and still, it's in "beta" at best.